maxupravitelev/picam-config/README.md

 ## Features
 - adjust your PiCam remotely, e.g. within a local network
-- try out different PiCam settings in realtime (e.g. setting different white balance values)
+- try out different PiCam settings in realtime (e.g. setting white balance values or trying out different image effects)
 - adjust the position of the camera by utilizing a GPIO connected stepper motor